MobinaMhr/Distributed-voice-call-using-WebRTC/CA3/CN_CA_3_Template/src/MACAddress/README.md

 The checked Mac address is returned.

 # MACAddressGenerator

-This class handles the creation of unique MAC addresses.
+The `MacAddressGenerator` class is designed to generate unique MAC (Media Access Control) addresses.
+It ensures that each generated address is unique by maintaining a set of previously generated addresses.
+The class inherits from QObject.

 This class has a public method named `generateMacAddress()` implemented as:
 ```cpp
 MacAddress MacAddressGenerator::generateMacAddress()
 {